nd-dsp-lab/FabricBackend/localapi/README.md

 The API provides the following endpoints:
 - `POST /certificates/create`: Create a new certificate.
-- `POST /certificates/query`: Query for certificates with a Mongo selector:
+- `POST /certificates/query`: Query for certificates with a Mango selector:
 ```json
 {
   "selector": {